-Yep, we can say without a shadow of a doubt – the Iger era of big budget projects, timeless additions, sweeping park renovations, and mega-E-Tickets has ended.
-Welcome to the Chapek era, where high-yield merchandising, synergy-focused meet-and-greets, IP-obsessed overlays, and non-committal, budget-hawked mini-projects are sprinkled across theme-parks-turned-brand-loyalty-centers; where Disney Parks exist only to make Disney + Pixar + Marvel + Star Wars real and consumable, where parks are interchangeable and equally as likely to have Moana or Zootopia or Frozen expansions, and where new project teases feel like threats…
+Yep, we can say without a shadow of a doubt – the Iger era of big budget projects, timeless additions, sweeping park updates, and mega-E-Tickets has ended.
+Welcome to the Chapek era, where high-yield merchandising, synergy-focused meet-and-greets, IP-obsessed overlays, and non-committal, budget-hawked mini-projects are sprinkled across theme-parks-turned-brand-loyalty-centers; where Disney Parks exist only to make Disney + Pixar + Marvel + Star Wars real and consumable; where parks are thematically interchangeable and equally as likely to have Moana or Zootopia or Frozen expansions, and where new project teases feel like threats…

 Listen, you know what was announced at D23 – for better or worse.
 But today, we’ll look into eight projects we really, truly thought would be the headlining announcements of the Expo, but weren’t even addressed, leaving fans shocked and disappointed.
 Were you surprised by the lack of real news at D23, or is this what you expected from Chapek’s Disney?

 1. EPCOT 40

 If you're a longtime Disney Parks fan, then you know that at the last D23 Expo three years ago, EPCOT was the Parks Panel’s golden child.
 Though it had been clear for years that a sort of informal update to the park was underway, 2019 revealed the park-wide concept art (above) and concrete details for an all-at-once, master-planned revitalization of the park.
 Ranging from massive new rides (like Guardians of the Galaxy: Cosmic Rewind and Remy’s Ratatouille Adventure) to minute upgrades to pathways, color palettes, and textures, EPCOT’s reimagining has been big… while also having significant setbacks, cancellations, and redirects.